-Figure 10.12: Data element names can be matched either exactly or partially to the entries in the key column.
+Figure 12.12: Data element names can be matched either exactly or partially to the entries in the key column.
+Here, the Prefix matching scheme has been selected.
+A preview showing how elements are matched to metadata rows using that scheme is shown in the Data association preview area, at the bottom.

-Choose to Save the outputs.
-Data associations and roles will be saved for data elements where the name matches a key column entry according to the selected matching scheme.
+After the job has run, data associations and roles are saved for all the selected data elements where the name matches a key column entry according to the selected matching scheme.